Pandaqi/Pandaqi-Studio/pandaqi-studio/content/chiptales/bet/six-of-sparrows/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Six of Sparrows"
-headerTitle: "Create patterns using your cards, while bidding early is risky but rewarded."
 blurb: "Create card patterns, but the earlier you state which pattern you'll complete (without seeing all your cards), the more points you get."
-blurbShort: "Create card patterns where early blind bids multiply your points---if you manage to actually complete them."
+# blurb: "Create card patterns where early blind bids multiply your points---if you manage to actually complete them."

-color: "brown"

 downloadLink: "https://drive.google.com/drive/folders/1njaLYJ2YF_hRqz94qi8inNJCzSUB5doM"